TryGhost/Casper/README.md

 * In the General tab, upload and activate Staypuft.
 * (Optional) In the Code Injection tab, add any snippets you may need, such as [Google Analytics](http://academy.ghost.org/how-to-monitor-your-ghost-blogs-traffic/).

+If the process fails, try [installing the theme manually](https://www.ghostforbeginners.com/how-to-install-a-ghost-theme/#uploadmanually).

 ## Copyright & License

 Copyright (c) 2013-2017 Ghost Foundation - Released under the [MIT license](LICENSE).
 (Original)